microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/teamworkhostedcontent-get.md

 }
 ```

-### <a name="example-2-get-the-bytes-of-the-hosted-content-of-the-outline-icon-of-a-teams-app-in-the-catalog"></a>Exemplo 2: Obter os bytes do conteúdo hospedado do ícone de contorno de um aplicativo do Teams no catálogo
+### <a name="example-2-get-the-bytes-of-the-hosted-content-of-the-outline-icon-of-a-teams-app-in-the-catalog"></a>Exemplo 2: Obter os bytes do conteúdo hospedado do ícone de Teams de um aplicativo de Teams no catálogo

 #### <a name="request"></a>Solicitação